hhru/api/docs_eng/saved_search.md

 Request is available only if authorized by an applicant, otherwise error `403 Forbidden` is returned.

+If the parameters are specified incorrectly, `400 Bad request` will be returned.
+In addition to the HTTP code, the server can return a description of the [error reason](errors.md#general-errors).

 <a name="vacancies-saved-search-delete"></a>
 ## Deleting saved vacancy search